codatio/codat-docs/docs/bank-feeds/mapping/api-mapping.md

 ### Check mapping status

-Sometimes the mapping isn't immediately saved to the underlying accounting platform and its status in the request remains `pending`.
+Sometimes the mapping isn't immediately saved to the underlying accounting software and its status in the request remains `pending`.

 Poll the [List bank feed account mappings](/bank-feeds-api#/operations/get-bank-account-mapping) endpoint until the status changes to `connected`.
 You can then proceed to create bank transactions in the target account.